JackSzwergold/Writing/memories/Raves and Erasure.md

 Pete was a jerk in the college town he lived in and then—like all assholes and jerks—he moved off to New York City to work as some toadie in the world of banking and financing.
 He himself wasn’t a wheeler and dealer, but he fancied himself a journalist; a shaper of words.

- for some finance guy Hank or Howard or something.
+He worked for some WASPy slimy guy named Hank or Howard or something.
+He looked like Howdy Doodie

 The guy got busted for insider trading or something, was convicted but then ended up back on the street doing what he does.
 Liked to go to raves with “Big Dumb Dave.”
 Dave was a nice guy.
 Liked Erasure.
 Todd always thought that was funny because Erasure was a “gay” band.
 “Does he know they’re gay!
 Maybe he’s gay!
 Big dumb Dave is gay!
 He’s gay!!!”
 Todd shouted once at a bar.

 Anyway, Pete was—and still is—a pothead bully.
 I ran into him at some party in the Lower East Side.
 He’s sitting in the kitchen and smoking a pot pipe as if it was a crack piper knowing how angry his energy was, maybe it was pot?
 Or meth?
 Anyway he mocked me for getting fired from the Onion.
 Sitting in the corner and saying, “Is this the guy who got fired?
 Good luck to you!
 Nice to know you!”
 Anyway, that’s a tangent.